-(Suggested timeline: work on this in block 7 of junior year)
+(Work on this in block 7 of Junior year)

-Mandatory Proposal Deadline: Noon on 1st Monday of Block 8 in your junior year.
-Successful completion of your research proposal and accompanying pre-course workbook materials will count toward your grade in AN 315.
+Proposal Deadline: Noon on 1st Monday of Block 8 in your Junior year.
+Successful completion of both your research proposal and your pre-course workbook materials will count toward your grade in AN 315.
+Your capstone project and any project funding you may request cannot be approved without a full proposal.